mblitherland/litretro/README.md

 - 0: New users should be immediately "verified" for retros they're already participants in
 - 1: Enable host to remove participants from retros
+- 2: View all retros (rather than just 6 most recent)
+    - Added a 'load more' widget to the retros overview
 - 3: Suggest previous list of participants for new retros
 - 5: Have the `Discussion` page not refresh when you add comments
 - 6: User delete retros (this was already done, but I'm going to make it nicer)